Skip to content

 $ jstz deploy dist/index.js -n dev You are not logged in.
 Please type the account name that you want to log into or create as new: alan Logged in to account alan with address tz1N8BsvfrSjGdomFi5V9RwwYLasgD8s4pxF

-Smart function deployed by alan at address: KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw Run with jstz run tezos://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/ --data <args> --trace
+Smart function deployed by alan at address: KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw Run with jstz run jstz://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/ --data <args> --trace

-Upon successful deployment, Jstz assigns the smart function a unique KT1 address, serving as its identifier, similar to an IP address or a smart contract address.
+Upon successful deployment, Jstz assigns the smart function a unique KT1 address.
+This address is its identifier, similar to an IP address or a smart contract address.

 In the example above, the smart function was deployed to the address KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw.
-Now the smart function is accessible through a URL of the format tezos://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/.
+Now the smart function is accessible through a URL of the format jstz://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/.

 sh